 - read the About page, particularly noting what happens at Stage 1, Stage 2 and Stage 3

-- read the Rules section of the Contribute a World guide, to learn about the parameters for speculative ideas explored in the project
+- read the Rules section of the Stage 1: Contribute guide to learn about the parameters for speculative ideas explored in the project

 - browse the repository of Worlds (generated via Stage 1 activities) to gain an idea of the fictions that people have come up with, and the way that they are presented on the website

 - browse the Explorations of those Worlds (generated via Stage 2 activities) to gain an understanding of how worlds might be prototyped, and the way that they are presented on the website.

 If you want to learn more about the project, please check out the videos and papers in the final section of the About page.
 We also have a recording of our Education Forum event in September 2021, where people who have facilitated Fashion Fictions projects discussed their experiences.
 Please email Amy if you’d like to watch the recording.

 Get in touch

-Please email Matilda Aspinall, Fashion Fictions Research Fellow with some details of what you’re hoping to do, including how many people will participate – we’re keen to hear about all affiliated Fashion Fictions activities, whether large or small.
+Please email Amy with some details of what you’re hoping to do, including how many people will participate – we’re keen to hear about all affiliated Fashion Fictions activities, whether large or small.

 You will need to plan and deliver the activity, drawing on the Fashion Fictions framework, in a way that suits your context.
 If you are an educator, you will of course devise the workshop or project to fit into your curriculum, timetable, learning outcomes, student needs and so on.
-Please note that we don’t have the capacity to get involved in your activity directly.
+Please note that we don’t have the capacity to get involved in your activity directly but we can offer support via the Fashion Fictions Organisers Network.

 If you plan to submit the work generated to the project, we recommend that you take a careful look at the appropriate submission form (see below) before planning your activity in detail, so you can guide the participants to generate information in the appropriate format.